-47) Are ladders and stepladders individually identified; Class 1 industrial or EN131 standard; in good condition; no cracks, rungs missing, bent or damaged, sharp edges or dents, screws missing, bent rungs, rubber feet damaged or missing?
-48) Are hazardous and/or flammable substances correctly stored and labelled?
-EXTERNAL WORKPLACE YES NO COMMENTS 49) Are boundaries, walls and fences adequately & safely maintained?
-50) Are walkways and steps flat, non-slip, maintained & free from obstruction?
-51) Are routes suitably indicated by warning / information signs?
-52) Is the salt bin available (& full) if needed?
-53) In winter weather are the access routes gritted/salted to ensure safe access?
-54) Is outside lighting working/acceptable?
-55) Are there any obvious hazards in the external grounds/facilities?
-56) Stand-alone classroom - are access steps, handrails and ramps properly maintained?
-57) Are steel constructed fire escapes free from obstruction and obvious defects?
+EQUIPMENT & SUBSTANCES YES NO COMMENTS ACTION BY PRIORITY L/M/H COMPLETE Visual Check Are ladders and stepladders individually identified; Class 1 industrial or EN131 standard; in good condition; no cracks, rungs missing, bent or damaged, sharp edges or dents, screws missing, bent rungs, rubber feet damaged or missing?
+Does the site have substances that require formal registration i.e. radioactive materials, etc Are employees wearing appropriate PPE in accordance with respective risk assessments?
+Are cleaning cupboards in a clean and structured order?
+With all COSHH sheets visible?
+Are hazardous and/or flammable substances correctly stored and labelled, out of reach of students (i.e. lockable cupboard).
+EXTERNAL ENVIRONMENT & SECURITY YES NO COMMENTS ACTION BY PRIORITY L/M/H COMPLETE Are boundaries, walls and fences adequate (safeguarding of students) & safely maintained?
+Are walkways and steps flat, non-slip, maintained & free from obstruction?
+Are routes suitably indicated by warning / information signs?
+Is the salt bin available (& full) if needed?

+EXTERNAL ENVIRONMENT & SECURITY YES NO COMMENTS ACTION BY PRIORITY L/M/H COMPLETE In winter weather are the access routes gritted/salted to ensure safe access?
+Is outside lighting working/acceptable?
+Are there any obvious hazards in the external grounds/facilities?
+Stand-alone classroom - are access steps, handrails/ramps properly maintained?
+Are steel constructed fire escapes free from obstruction and obvious defects?
+Are fields free from obstruction (trips and hazards, i.e. mole hills, rabbit holes, glass, etc) Are gutters and drains in good working condition? (free from cracks, leaks and leaves) Are there any obvious defects on looking at the roof (missing tiles) Are all external doors in good working order?
+Are car parks/play areas free from trips and hazards?
+FIRE SAFETY YES NO COMMENTS ACTION BY PRIORITY L/M/H COMPLETE Are Fire Action Notices displayed in all areas.
+Encompasses site plan, action to be taken in event of fire and is this up-to-date?